 Binge drinking cuts across all demographics in the US, but it’s more common in certain groups:

-• wealthier households: incidence of binge drinking rises with household income, from 14.6% of those earning less than $25k to 21.4% of those earning more than $75k
+- Wealthier households: The incidence of binge drinking rises with household income, from 14.6% of those earning less than $25k to 21.4% of those earning more than $75k

 How common is binge drinking in America?

-Overall, one in six U.S. adults reported recent binge drinking: consuming more than four or five drinks in two hours or less.
+Overall, one in six U.S. adults reported recent binge drinking and consumed more than four or five drinks in two hours or less.

-That’s 38.5 million people binge drinking in the US.
+This means that 38.5 million people report binge drinking in the US.
 They consume a total of 17 billion binge drinks annually.
-That’s an average of 467 binge drinks for every binger.
+That’s an average of 467 binge drinks for every binger.[13]

 America has a drinking problem

 In 2019, 5.3% of Americans, or a total of 14.5 million Americans, could be diagnosed with alcohol use disorder, according to the SAMHSA.
-For many of these people, alcohol dependence slowly emerged from weekend binge drinking at university and among friends at parties.
+[14] For many of these people, alcohol dependence gradually emerged from weekend binge drinking in college or among friends at parties.

 But even if you don’t meet all the DMS criteria for alcohol use disorder, drinking could still be negatively impacting your health, relationships, career, and other aspects of your life.
 You may also need help trying to stop.